(CNN) -- Here's a look at what you need to know about Arlington National Cemetery in Virginia.

 It averages about 5,000 funerals each year.

 The Arlington Estate was originally owned by George Washington Parke Custis, adopted grandson of George Washington.
-His daughter Mary Ann Randolph, who married Robert E. Lee, inherited the estate.
+His daughter Mary Anna Randolph Custis, who married Robert E. Lee, inherited the estate.
 It was abandoned by the Lees during the Civil War and used as headquarters for the Union army.

 Arlington house (also known as Custis-Lee Mansion) is currently a memorial for Robert E. Lee and run by the National Park Service.